Spectroscopic failures in photometric redshift calibration: cosmological biases and survey requirements: Spectroscopic selection matching

 We investigated the dependence of the results on the photo-z estimator by performing the WL analysis with the neural network photo-zs instead of the template photo-zs.
 The resulting biases in $w$ are shown in the third column of Table \ref{tab:otherstats}.
 Comparing to the fourth column, where we reproduce the template photo-z biases from Table \ref{tab:wstats}, we see that the magnitude of the bias is very similar for the two photo-z estimators, despite noticeable differences in the photo-z error distributions of both \citep[see e.g.][]{cun12}.

 We also tested the possibility of decreasing the biases by culling photo-z outliers.
 In the presence of wrong spectroscopic redshifts, the culling could remove not only catastrophic photometric redshifts, but perhaps also identify the wrong $\zspec$s.
 We used the nearest-neighbor error estimator, NNE \citep{oya08b}, to cull $10\%$ of the sample selected as the galaxies with largest NNE error, ($\enne$).
 Since the fraction of objects to be culled was fixed, the value of the $\enne$ cut varied for each catalog and photo-z estimator.
 The results are presented in the last two columns of Table \ref{tab:otherstats}.
 For simplicity, we did not recalculate the fiducial constraints when deriving the biases for the culled samples; given the qualitative nature of this analysis, this is a reasonable approximation.
 The NNE cut seems quite effective for the neural network photo-zs, typically reducing the biases by half.
 When the NNE culling was applied to the template-fitting estimator, the effect was negligible for the $\qest >3.5$ case, and relatively small for the other cases, suggesting that the NNE is only effective for identifying spectroscopic outliers when a training set based procedure is used.
 This is by no means obvious since the NNE is very efficient at identifying photo-z outliers even when template-fitting methods are used \citep{oya08b}.
-For comparison, we also tested the effect of applying the same $10\%$ cut using an error estimator from the template-fitting code itself\footnote{The error estimate we use is the difference between the {\tt Z\_BEST68\_HIGH} and {\tt Z\_BEST68\_LOW} outputs of the {\it LePhare} code.}.
+For comparison, we also tested the effect of applying the same $10\%$ cut using an error estimator from the template-fitting code itself\footnote{The error estimate we use is the difference between the {\tt Z\_BEST68\_HIGH} and {\tt Z\_BEST68\_LOW} outputs of the {\it LePhare} code.} - shown in the last column of Table \ref{tab:otherstats}.
 We find that the biases due to wrong redshifts for the $\qest>$ 1.5, 2.5 and 3.5 cases are reduced to -0.41, -0.086 and -0.014, showing that culling using this error estimator is also beneficial.
+We emphasize that the improvement from culling outliers is {\it not} due to the improvement of the photo-z statistics, but only due to the removal of spectroscopic failures with the culling.
+The effect on the neural net photo-zs was more significant simply because a larger fraction of failures was removed.
 In contrast, note that, in \cite{cun12}, we found that culling based on photo-z error estimates had little impact on cosmological biases due to sample variance in calibration sample, despite the effective identification of the photo-z outliers.